seregazhuk/seregazhuk.github.io_old/_drafts/2018-02-06-fast-webscraping-with-reactphp.md

 // ...

-$loop->run();
 {% endhighlight %}

 We create an instance of the event loop and HTTP client.
-The last line in the script actually runs the program.
-Everything before it is a *setup* section, where we configure the behavior of our asynchronous code.
+Next step is *making requests*.

 ## Making Request